 What are the online risk?
 How to help kids create balance online?
 What does technology addiction look like?
 Are my kids playing with predators?

 All these questions and more are answered in the Winter issue of MASK The Magazine Gaming Issue- From Addiction to Attitude-Uncovering the virtual truth.

 Read one mothers mission to find her daughter and educate parents about the dangers the lurk online.

 Additionally, this issue bringing old school game night back to come together as a family and helping ditch the devices, and MASK’s “Need-to-Know” tips on bullying, technology, drug trends and safety.
 MASK takes pride in keeping you up to date with quarterly information on health, prevention and connection.
 Don’t forget to check out MASK’s “A List” of family friendly must-have items.

-MASK The Magazine offers solutions to the modern-day challenges families face and can be delivered conveniently to your door for only $24 per year.
-Click here to subscribe.
+MASK The Magazine offers solutions to the modern-day challenges families face.

 A complimentary issue of MASK The Magazine is available on the MASKMatters app.